noura3368/BookRecBot/README.md

 Command "$delete" followed by the index number of the book will delete the book from the users already read list

+Command "$logged" will return the currently logged in user.

+Can mention the bot's name for instructions